-I’ve long ago given up on trying to make myself feel bad for enjoying a big fat steak or a boneless beef rib roast on a regular basis.
-I love the taste, the texture, and from what I have been reading lately, I love how healthy beef is for me!
+I’ve long ago given up on trying to make myself feel bad for enjoying a big fat steak or a boneless beef rib roast on a not too-regular basis.
+I love the taste, the texture, and from what I have been reading lately, I love how healthy beef can be for me!

 So when my father-in-law came to town recently, and my wife asked me to prepare his birthday dinner, guess what came to mind?
 A big fat steak!

 But Filet Mignon is super pricey, if you buy center cuts like I prefer.
 But for about half the price, you can buy a boneless beef rib roast, and cook yourself an awesome dinner, fit for your father-in-law’s birthday dinner, or holiday roast.

 This is basically a one ingredient dish, so the beef gets the bulk of my brain activity when thinking this recipe through.
 Is beef really the meat I want to use?
 Should I buy grass fed, or the tastier (in my opinion) grain finished beef?
 And how do I go about making sure I get the “healthiest” beef possible, while still enjoying my dinner?

 All good questions, I’m glad I asked.
-There was a time when I bought in, just a little bit, to the idea that I should really limit the amount of beef I eat to something like once a month.
+There was a time when I bought in, just a little bit, to the idea that I should really eliminate beef from my diet due to the high amount of saturated fat it contains.
 That was a dark time.